Animadversio/Animadversio.github.io/_academic_notes/Note on Computer Vision.md

-# Lec 17 Machine Learning in CV
+# Lec 17 18 19 20 Machine Learning in CV

 ## Logic of ML

 In CV, we needs to solve the inverse problem of object to image transform.
-Usually needs to solve it under some *regularization*, which are mannual made statistical assumptions
+But the problems are quite ill-posed.
+Usually we need to solve it under some *regularization*, which are mannual made statistical assumptions

 * Depth is smooth
 * Color distribution should be like....

-But these artificial prior are not perfect, we need to learn the prior, i.e. the relationships between some variables $(X,Y)$, and we want to estimate $P(X,Y)$. $P_{XY}$ can be used to calculate prior knowledge $P(Y|x)$ , thus we can have better "guess" of answer.
+But these artificial prior are not perfect, we need to **learn** the prior, i.e. the relationships between some variables $(X,Y)$, and we want to estimate $P(X,Y)$. $P_{XY}$ can be used to calculate prior knowledge $P(Y|x)$ , thus we can have better "guess" of answer.

-To calculate $P_{XY}$, you use a bunch of sample set $(x,y)$, and fit some parametric distribution $f(x,y|\theta)$ to it with MLE.
+To calculate $P_{XY}$, you use a bunch of sample set $(x,y)$, and fit some parametric distribution (i.e. mixture of Gaussian) $f(x,y|\theta)$ to it with MLE.
 But it doesn't work!!

+This hard problem will finally go to [deep unsupervised learning](Note on Deep Unsupervised Learning.md).